yantavares/RISC-V-unicycle/trab1/README.md

 ## How to run

 To run this code, you need to have RARS (or any RISCV simmulator) installed.
-You can download RARS [here](https://github.com/TheThirdOne/rars)
+You can download RARS [here](https://github.com/TheThirdOne/rars).

+This code was tested in RARS version 1.6.

 ## Observations